Protesters in Nepal surround parliament and clash with police as government blocks social media

 The bill has been widely criticized as a tool for censorship and punishing government opponents who voice their protests online.
 Rights groups have called it an attempt by the government to curb freedom of expression and violate fundamental rights.

-Nepal in 2023 banned video-sharing app TikTok in November for disrupting “social harmony, goodwill and diffusing indecent materials."
-The ban was lifted last year after TikTok after its executives pledged to comply with local laws.
+Nepal in 2023 banned video-sharing app TikTok for disrupting “social harmony, goodwill and diffusing indecent materials."
+The ban was lifted last year after TikTok's executives pledged to comply with local laws.
 They include a ban of pornographic sites that was passed in 2018.